threatpatrols/docker-cfwarp-gost/README.md

 ```

 ### Notes
+- Recent cloudflare warp versions (2024.11.309.0) apper to require use of the `--privileged` flag to open the `tun` interface, would prefer an explicit approach.
 - This sample `docker-compose.yml` should be modified to suit your situation.
 - The `socks-with-upstream` section is optional, you can use a GOST SOCKS5 tunnel through Cloudflare WARP without an upstream proxy.
 - If you plan to use the `socks-with-upstream` definition, pay attention to the `GOST_FORWARD` environment variable